PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
 The
 phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 57 to 56.

+The next characterization selects the adjacent pre-terminal affine/Slice/SPP and terminal QKV/activation/layout/shape composites.
+Both use the exact shared context; the terminal child also receives the unchanged layout-Transpose option.
+The new owner must preserve their order, complete nested results, and raw identities.
+The optional late-binary-layout reconciliation branch remains the predecessor, while the phase-recorded terminal Expand/Squeeze reconciliation and post-progress callback remain successors outside the owner.
+Production is unchanged pending one straight-line two-child owner.

+The expanded characterization suite also corrected 24 stale structural tests that still named the already-replaced terminal QKV/shape/attention boundary.
+They now resolve the current terminal QKV/activation/layout/shape owner while continuing to verify nested owners.
+Focused and expanded sequential validation report `2 passed, 1 xfailed` and `1140 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
+Production behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.